Jethro85/Paper-Review/README.md

 ﻿# Paper-Review
-This repo contains notes and short summaries of some ML security related papers I come across.
+This repo contains notes and short summaries of some DNN security related papers I come across.

 ## Backdoor Attack